Earn 130,000 bonus points and pay no annual fee with the Hilton American Express credit card | CNN Underscored

 Considering free hotel stays with Hilton start at just 5,000 points per night, it’s easy to see how this bonus could be the starting point for a ton of free travel.

 Not only does the Hilton Amex Card earn points in the program with no annual fee, but you’ll also get automatic Silver elite status with the Hilton Honors program.
-While this is Hilton’s lowest status tier, you’ll still qualify for benefits like complimentary internet access, late checkout and two complimentary bottles of water whenever you’re staying at a Hilton property.
+While this is Hilton’s lowest-status tier, you’ll still qualify for benefits like complimentary internet access, late checkout and two complimentary bottles of water whenever you’re staying at a Hilton property.

 If you want to climb up toward higher levels of status with more benefits, you can also earn Hilton Gold status when you spend $20,000 on the Hilton Amex Card within a calendar year.
 However, in that case, you might be better off with the Hilton Honors American Express Surpass® Card, which comes with complimentary Gold status but also carries a $95 annual fee (see rates and fees).